 - 2.1The FTIR is generally used with samples of higher purity.
-Samples may need cleanup prior to analysis. - 2.2 The FTIR is primarily used to analyze organic compounds, compounds containing carbon atoms. - 3.0 Equipment/Reagents - 3.1 A FTIR and corresponding analytical software. - 3.2 IR grade potassium bromide (KBr).
-Should be kept in a desiccator. - 3.3 ACS grade solvents. - 3.4 Hydraulic or other press for making KBr windows - 3.5 Any other sample introduction equipment, such as an ATR.
+Samples may need cleanup prior to analysis. - 2.2 The FTIR is primarily used to analyze organic compounds, compounds containing carbon atoms. - 3.0 Equipment/Reagents - 3.1 A FTIR/ATR instrument and corresponding analytical software. - 3.2 ACS grade or better solvents.